Landmine Press: Muscle Worked, Benefits, Form

 If you want to add some freshness and variety to your workouts and give yourself a new challenge, give this landmine press a try.
-The landmine exercises are extremely beneficial and can be a key component in your training arsenal.

-• What is landmine press exercises
+• What are landmine press exercises?

 • Benefits of using a landmine

-• How to do it safely and effectively.
+• How to do it properly

 What Is A Landmine Press?